xnorkl/Strings/README.md

-# FuzzEverything/Strings - Fast-Agent Implementation
+# Strings - A generic agentic engineering framework

-This repository demonstrates a production-grade AI agent system built using the fast-agent library and Model Context Protocol (MCP).
-It follows modern Python development practices with comprehensive type safety, structured workflows, and secure configuration management.
+This project demonstrates building AI agent systems using fast-agent and the SPARC methodology.
+It provides working examples of agent patterns, workflows, and MCP integrations that can be adapted for your own projects.

 ## Summary